Contact (1997 American film)

-Contact is a 1997 American science fiction drama film directed by Robert Zemeckis, based on the 1985 novel by Carl Sagan.
-Sagan and his wife Ann Druyan wrote the story outline for the film.
+Contact is a 1997 American science fiction drama film co-produced and directed by Robert Zemeckis, based on the 1985 novel by Carl Sagan.
 It stars Jodie Foster as Dr. Eleanor "Ellie" Arroway, a SETI scientist who finds evidence of extraterrestrial life and is chosen to make first contact.
-It also stars Matthew McConaughey, James Woods, Tom Skerritt, William Fichtner, John Hurt, Angela Bassett, Rob Lowe, Jake Busey, and David Morse.
+Matthew McConaughey, James Woods, Tom Skerritt, William Fichtner, John Hurt, Angela Bassett, Rob Lowe, Jake Busey, and David Morse co-star.
 It features the Very Large Array in New Mexico, the Arecibo Observatory in Puerto Rico, the Mir space station, and the Space Coast surrounding Cape Canaveral.

-Sagan and Druyan began working on Contact in 1979.
-They wrote a film treatment over 100 pages long and set up the project at Warner Bros. with Peter Guber and Lynda Obst as producers.
+Sagan and his wife, Ann Druyan, began working on Contact in 1979.
+They wrote a film treatment and set up the project at Warner Bros. with Peter Guber and Lynda Obst as producers.
 When development stalled, Sagan published Contact as a novel in 1985, and the film reentered development in 1989.
-Roland Joffé and George Miller had planned to direct, but Joffé dropped out in 1993, and Warner Bros. fired Miller in 1995.
-With Zemeckis as director, filming ran from September 1996 to February 1997.
-Sony Pictures Imageworks handled most of the visual effects.
+Roland Joffé and George Miller planned to direct, but Joffé dropped out in 1993, and Warner Bros. fired Miller in 1995.
+With Zemeckis as director, filming ran from September 1996 to February 1997, while Sony Pictures Imageworks, Weta, Ltd. and Industrial Light & Magic (ILM) handled the visual and special effects.
+Sagan died before the film was completed.

-Contact was released on July 11, 1997, and grossed over $171 million worldwide.
-It won the Hugo Award for Best Dramatic Presentation and several Saturn Awards.
+Contact was released on July 11, 1997, and received positive reviews, winning the Hugo Award for Best Dramatic Presentation and two Saturn Awards.
+It grossed over $171 million worldwide.